Exact and Approximate Counting of Database Repairs: Proofs of Section

+For a set $\dep$ of FDs with an LHS chain, and an SJFCQ $Q$ such that $(\dep,Q)$ is final, Lemmas~\ref{lemma:12} -- \ref{lemma:final-orphan} imply that for every relation name $R$ that occurs in $Q$, $\dep_R$ consists of a single key, a single FD, or two FDs.
+We now prove that if $Q$ has $n>0$ non-single-key atoms w.r.t.~$\dep$, then there is another set $\dep'$ of FDs and query $Q'$ such that: \begin{itemize} \item $n-1$ atoms of $Q'$ are non-single-key atoms w.r.t.~$\dep'$, \item $Q'$ is not $\dep'$-safe, and \item $\prob{RelFreq}(\dep',Q')$ is Cook reducible to $\prob{RelFreq}(\dep,Q)$. \end{itemize} We prove this separately for each one of the six cases that we have identified in Lemmas~\ref{lemma:final-liaison}, ~\ref{lemma:final-const}, and~\ref{lemma:final-orphan}.
 The proofs for the different cases are similar; hence, we provide the full proof once, and only the essential details for all the other cases.
 The idea is the following.
 We replace an atom $R(\bar z)$ of $Q$ for which $\dep_R$ does not consist of a single key with two atoms $P(\bar y)$ and $T(\bar w)$ in $Q'$.
 The atom $P(\bar y)$ has the primary FD of $\dep_R$ as its single key, and the atom $T(\bar w)$ is similar to the original atom, except that its associated set of FDs is empty, or equivalently, consists of a single trivial key (hence, $T(\bar w)$ does not belong to the complex part of $Q'$).
-Using the atom $P(\bar y)$ we ensure that there is a one to one correspondence between repairs w.r.t.~$\dep$ and repairs w.r.t.~$\dep'$, and using the atom $T(\bar w)$ we ensure that: \e{(1)} there is one to one correspondence between repairs w.r.t.~$\dep$ that entail $Q$ and repairs w.r.t.~$\dep'$ that entail $Q'$, and \e{(2)} $P(\bar y)$ is in the complex part of $Q'$ (as $R(\bar z)$ is in the complex part of $Q$).
-This, in turn, implies that since $Q$ is not $\dep$-safe, the query $Q'$ is not $\dep'$-safe.
+Using the atom $P(\bar y)$ we ensure that there is a one-to-one correspondence between repairs w.r.t.~$\dep$ and repairs w.r.t.~$\dep'$, and using the atom $T(\bar w)$ we ensure that: \e{(1)} there is one-to-one correspondence between repairs w.r.t.~$\dep$ that entail $Q$ and repairs w.r.t.~$\dep'$ that entail $Q'$, and \e{(2)} $P(\bar y)$ is in the complex part of $Q'$ (as $R(\bar z)$ is in the complex part of $Q$).
+This implies that since $Q$ is not $\dep$-safe, the query $Q'$ is not $\dep'$-safe.
+In what follows, we write $\ins{S}$ for the schema of $\dep$ and $Q$, and $\ins{S'}$ for the schema of $\dep'$ and $Q'$.